-Currently, Travis AFB is conducting five CERCLA groundwater demonstration projects.
+Currently, Travis AFB is conducting six CERCLA groundwater demonstration projects.
 Three (3) projects at Sites FT004, FT005, and SD031 are attempting to horizontally distribute emulsified vegetable oil (EVO) in a low permeability clay-rich saturated zone.
 One (1) project at Site SD034 is attempting to use subgrade biogeochemical reactor technology to accelerate the cleanup of hydrocarbon contamination.
+Another project at Site LF006 is evaluating the use of Lactoil (a blend of lactate and emulsified vegetable oil) to improve the cleanup of chlorinated solvents in a fine-grained soil environment.
 The final project at Sites ST027B and SD036 is evaluating the use of a bioaugmentation culture to improve the performance of EVO injection remedies.
 If successful, the lessons learned from these projects could be used to optimize future remedies at other chlorinated solvent and petroleum hydrocarbon sites.
 The infrastructure that supports these projects is new and in excellent material condition, and the administrative processes and procedures that are used to manage LUCs at groundwater sites will also protect the material integrity of this infrastructure.
 However, because this infrastructure does not directly support a remedy, these demonstration projects will not be mentioned in this annual LUC report.